Anthony96922/mpxgen/README.md

 * `--pty` specifies the program type.
 Valid range: 0 - 31.
 Example: `--pty 9` (US: Top 40).
 See https://en.wikipedia.org/wiki/Radio_Data_System for more program types.
 * `--tp` specifies if the program carries traffic information.
 Example `--tp 0`.
 * `--mpx` specifies the MPX output volume in percent.
 Default 100.
 Example `--mpx 50`.
 Use this if your sound card does not have a software volume control.
 * `--preemph` specifies which preemph should be used, since it differs from location.
 For Europe choose 'eu', for the US choose 'us'.
+Default is for no preemphasis.
 * `--ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).
 * `--rds` RDS broadcast switch.
 * `--wait` specifies whether mpxgen should wait for the the audio pipe or terminate as soon as there is no audio.
 It's set to 1 by default.